MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/ports.md

 - Configuration Manager console to the internet

-- Connections to cloud services, such as Microsoft Intune and cloud distribution points
+- Connections to cloud services, such as Microsoft Azure

 ## Ports used by clients and site systems